Python-SIP/sip/sphinx/installation.rst

     not been specified then the universal binary will include the ``i386`` and ``ppc`` architectures.

+.. cmdoption:: --no-tools

+    .. versionadded:: 4.16

+    The SIP code generator and :mod:`sipconfig` module will not be installed.

 .. cmdoption:: -p <PLATFORM>, --platform <PLATFORM>

     Explicitly specify the platform/compiler to be used by the build system,